fetusfinn/Paint/README.md

 # Paint
-Paint tool written using SFML
+A simple paint tool written in C++ using SFML

 Assignment for [GD1P03] 2D Game Programming